open-mmlab/playground/label_anything/readme.md

 This example uses two categories, cat and person.
 If community users want to add more categories, they need to add the corresponding categories in KeyPointLabels, BrushLabels, PolygonLabels, and RectangleLabels respectively.

 Next, copy and add the above XML to Label-Studio, and then click Save.

+⚠If you can't execute it successfully at this step, check that you are using vit-h and re-execute the part that you already skipped in step 2.

 ![image](https://user-images.githubusercontent.com/25839884/233832662-02f856e5-48e7-4200-9011-17693fc2e916.png)